jensbambauer/seriale/site/content/program.md

                       type: Keynote Video Lecture
                       length: 3
                       time: 12:30 | 12:30pm
                       details: "This video essay tells the – still young but already testifying to numerous media upheavals – story of the form “web series”.
-The focus here is on the complex relationship with privat- ized digital platform structures.
+The focus here is on the complex relationship with privatized digital platform structures.
 How web series have responded to specific social media, their aesthetics, and narrative devices?
 How did they imitate, reflect, and critique them?
 What can we learn from web series about the structures, form of communication and constructions of reality of those platforms in which they were/are embedded?"
                       speaker:
                         - name: Martha-Lotta Körber
                     - title: Break